tarantool/doc/doc/book/box/atomic/txn_mode_default.rst

 Transaction mode: default
 ===========================

-By default, Tarantool does not allow yielding inside a memtx transaction and the transaction manager is disabled.
-This allows fast atomic transactions, but brings some limitations:
+By default, Tarantool does not allow :ref:`"yielding" <app-yields>` inside a :ref:`memtx <engines-chapter>` transaction and the :ref:`transaction manager <txn_mode_mvcc-tnx-manager>` is disabled.
+This allows fast atomic transactions without conflicts, but brings some limitations:

 *   You cannot use interactive transactions.